Updated April 24, 2026

 median annual salary

-You'll spend $4k and 4 months to start earning $44k — that's 1 month to pay back your training, faster than almost any other health care path.
+You'll spend $4k and 4 months to start earning $44k — that's 1 month to pay back your training costs, among the fastest payback periods in health care.

 Salaries vary by location and setting.
 Phlebotomists in metropolitan areas and specialty practices typically earn more than the national median.